Patient, heal thyself

 Yes, but… in fact, the cartoon’s premise is obsolete.

-The idea that piloting a passenger jet requires years of training and practice — which are invisible to the bozo in seat 17C but make the difference between getting to Pittsburgh seven minutes late and dying in a fiery crash — actually made a lot more sense 10 years ago.
+The idea that piloting a passenger jet requires years of training and practice — which are invisible to the bozo in seat 17C but which make the difference between getting to Pittsburgh seven minutes early and dying in a fiery crash — actually made a lot more sense 10 years ago.

-Might this be the future of medicine?
+Might this be the future of medicine too?